Celebrian/paragliding/README.md

 ### Track timestamps

-Each track, ie. each IGC file uploaded to the system, will have a timestamp represented as a LONG number, that must be unique, and monotonic.
-This can be achieved by storing a milisecond of the upload time to the server, although, you have to plan how to make it thread safe.
+Each track, ie. each IGC file uploaded to the system, will have a timestamp represented as a LONG number, that must be unique and monotonic.
+This can be achieved by storing a milisecond of the upload time to the server, although, you have to plan how to make it thread safe and scalable.
 This is relevant for the ticker API.
+Hint - you could use mongoDB IDs that are monotonic, but then you would have some security considerations - think which ones.

 ### Ticker API